Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Introduction

-Significant progress has been done since deep learning applied to EEG signal, but it is far behind compared to the advance of deep learning in other domains such as computer vision \cite{rawat2017deep} and speech recognition\cite{nassif2019speech}.
+Although EEG domain is far behind compared to the domains such as computer vision \cite{rawat2017deep} and speech recognition \cite{nassif2019speech} in terms of adopting deep learning, significant progress has been achieved in the last decade.
 It is time to summarize the achievements of deep learning in EEG for the past 10 years and discuss current existing issues and future directions.
-The key words "deep learning" AND "EEG" OR "classification" OR "recognition" OR "identification" were used for literature retrieval in the Web of Science in March 2020.
+The searching criterion ["Deep Learning" AND "EEG" AND "Classification" OR "Recognition" OR "Identification"] was used for literature retrieval in the Web of Science in March 2020.
 After manual selection, 193 papers were included in this survey.
+During the revision in February 2021, we applied the same searching criterion to find newly-published literature after the previous searching and selected 20 papers to be included in this survey.
+After the acceptance, seven more papers were further included, but they were not used to update the figures and tables due to the constrained time.

-As shown in Fig. \ref{fig_ratio_year}, the majority of these papers were published after 2015 while there was a rapid increase in 2019.
-The topics of brain-computer interface and disease detection are mostly investigated compared to the others, especially in the years of 2019 and 2020.
+As shown in Fig. \ref{fig_ratio_year}, the majority of these papers were published after 2017 while there was a rapid increase from the year of 2019.
+In 2019, the number of papers in the topic of brain-computer interface and disease detection are significantly more than the other topics.
+In 2020, the numbers of the published papers in more topics are rapidly increased, although disease detection is still a leading topic.
+The rapid increase of the published papers about deep learning in EEG is continued in 2021.
 The remainder of the survey is organized as follows.
 In Section II, artifacts removal is briefly introduced.
 This is followed by the detailed descriptions of all deep learning models which have been applied to EEG in Section III.
 In this section, we also mention the advantages and limitations of each deep learning model.
 Subsequently, the applications of deep learning in EEG are detailed along with publicly available EEG datasets used in these applications in Section IV.
 Finally, discussions are given and future directions are drawn at the end of the survey.
+All abbreviations used in this survey are listed in Table \ref{tab_abbr}.